 Water back-up: Water flows into your home from your municipal sewer system, private septic system or through sump pump failure.
 It can occur during periods of heavy rainfall, when sewers can’t handle excess water.

 • Your required coverage could change, depending on the extent of the renovation.
 Increased square footage, additional bathrooms or updated finishes might impact the rebuilding cost of your home.
 Consult your insurance advisor.

 To contact an AMA Insurance advisor, call 1-800-615-5897 or visit AMAInsurance.ca/Home

 Check out these AMARewards partners for savings toward your successful basement renovation.

 F2 Furnishings: Save 15% on regular-price merchandise; free design consultation ($500 value)

-Cloverdale Paint: Save 30% on paint
+Cloverdale Paint: Save 25% on paint and 10% on accessories.

 Polar Windows: Save 32% on windows and doors